 In the past, Believe Vacations has written articles giving you suggestions for what different ages may enjoy.
 We’ve also zeroed in on what it’s like to travel when expecting and also visiting with small children.
 But what about visiting with a baby less than 12 months old?
-Glad you asked and glad we have 2 teammates who have done this recently.
+Glad you asked and glad we have a Believe Vacations agent who has done this recently.

 Welcome to Believe Vacations’ Weekly Post where today, we’ll tell you How to Do Disney with a Baby.
-You’ve met Savannah Sharp from her camping article earlier this month but now meet Christie Pownall.
+Meet Christie Pownall.

 Since joining us over a year ago, Christie brings a ton of love and passion for kids, mainly getting it from her teaching career and being a cheerleader coach.
-Both of these wonderful agents got together recently to share their own stories of traveling with a baby and were nice enough to share those thoughts with us:
+She recently shared her stories of traveling with a baby and was nice enough to share those thoughts with us:

 So we have to start with the obvious: What age was your baby when you visited?